 Blackened fish is not the only dish created by Prudhomme that has become identified with traditional Cajun food.
 He also popularized popcorn crawfish and jalapeno bread, neither of which is traditionally Cajun.

 4. New Orleans Cooking is Cajun Cooking

-The aforementioned red beans and rice is probably more influenced by the the Caribbeans and Central America, by way of the Spaniards (who discovered the beans in the New World, brought them to Spain, and then to America where they turned on the locals to them), and was created by African-American cooks, and known as a Monday dish, which used the leftover meat (such as the ham bone) left over from Sunday dinner.
+Red beans and rice, typically associated with Cajun food, is probably more influenced by the the Caribbeans and Central America, by way of the Spaniards (who discovered the beans in the New World, brought them to Spain, and then to America where they turned on the locals to them), and was created by African-American cooks and known as a Monday dish, which used the leftover meat (such as the ham bone) left over from Sunday dinner.
 This dish, then, is more Creole than Cajun, underscoring the misconception that Cajun seasoning should go into it.

 It can be quite difficult to make an accurate distinction between Cajun cooking and Creole cooking, despite the passionate protests of native Louisianans.
 They share many of the same dishes, the same ingredients, and if any born and bred Southerner walked into a Cajun or a Creole household, they’d likely find food they where familiar with and didn’t identify as uniquely Creole or Cajun, like fried catfish, fried chicken, okra, black-eyed peas, grits, cornbread, and much more.